yung666666/rapidkl-ridership-download/README.md

 - beautifulsoup4: For parsing HTML content.
 - pandas: For data manipulation and CSV handling.

-## Usage (Remember to install the required packages before running the commands below on "Anaconda Prompt" or "Command Prompt")
+## Usage
-- Run the commnads:
+- Run the commnads on "Anaconda Prompt" or "Command Prompt":
    ```bash
    python rapidkl_ridership_download.py
    ```